dbennell/citizen-radio/README.md

 ### Common Issues

-1. **Updateing From Git Issues**
+1. **Updating From Git Issues**
-   - Assuming you have no local changes just overwrite using.
+   - if you have merge issues after pulling from origin main, and you have't done any local changes,
+   - you are just an end user install then use to wipe clean with the new version.
    ```
    git reset --hard HEAD
    git pull --rebase